ljbo82/c-cpp-gcc-builder/README.md

 Examples are under public domain.

-Extra components (found in **extra** directory) may have their own licenses.
+Extra components (found in **extras** directory) may have their own licenses.
 Check each component in order to verify the applicable license.

 ## Usage